IgnisDa/developrs/packages/esteem/README.md

 **_NOTE:_** The lockfile will **NOT** be in sync with `package.json` because `esteem` does not resolve dependencies.
 However this should not be a problem since dependencies have only been _removed_ and not _added_ (and they were already resolved).
-However, this means that `pnpm install --frozen-lockfile` and similar commands for the other package managers will fail.
+However, this means that `pnpm install --frozen-lockfile` and similar commands **WILL** fail.
 Just remove that flag and it should work fine.

+## Example

+[Bookius](https://github.com/IgnisDa/bookius) is a project where `esteem` is used in conjunction with Dokku, Github Actions and Docker for deployment.
+All projects therein are deployed from a single Digital Ocean droplet.

 ## Contributing